softwareQinc/qpp/README.md

 inside the directory `./build`.

 To change the location of `Eigen3` library or the location of MATLAB installation, edit the `CMakeLists.txt` file.
-Do not forget to remove everything from the `./build` directory before a fresh build
+Do not forget to remove everything from the `./build` directory before a fresh build!

 PS: For convenience, the current version of the repository has also a set of Makefiles available